freebsd/freebsd-src/crypto/openssh/README.md

 [zlib](https://www.zlib.net/) is optional; without it transport compression is not supported.

-FIDO security token support needs [libfido2](https://github.com/Yubico/libfido2) and its dependencies.
+FIDO security token support needs [libfido2](https://github.com/Yubico/libfido2) and its dependencies and will be enabled automatically if they are found.

 In addition, certain platforms and build-time options may require additional dependencies; see README.platform for details about your platform.